Dec. 9, 2011 -- quicklist: 1url: title: 'The Artist'

 "I hope that Bridesmaids is a sign of things to come, because Kristin Wiig and that whole crew of women are really, really funny," said Joe Levy.

-The latest film from Woody Allen stars Owen Wilson and Rachel McAdams.
+text: The latest film from Woody Allen stars Owen Wilson and Rachel McAdams.

 "It's about a guy who goes through a door and, and suddenly is in Paris in the swing era," said writer-producer-actor Brett Erlich.
 "And it's a romance, and it's very sweet."